Factor copula models for non-Gaussian longitudinal data: Parameter estimation

 \section{Parameter estimation}

 The two most common frequentist technique of parameter estimation of copula based models is (i) maximum likelihood estimation (MLE), and (ii) inference function of margins (IFM) (\citet{joe1996estimation} and \citet{joe2005asymptotic}).
 The former is known to be the most efficient but can be computationally demanding for most the dependence models such as factor copula models.
 Here we implement the IFM method in which the model parameters are estimated in two separate stages.
+Note that ignorability property does applies for pseudo likelihood estimation (see, \citet{molenberghs2011pseudo}).
 First we estimate all marginal parameters assuming independence, by maximizing pseudo likelihood of the form:

-and then using the parameter estimates from (\ref{ifm1}), we compute the uniform samples: $u_{ij} = F(y_{ij}|\hat{\theta}_{ij})$ for the continuous case, and $u_{ij} = F(\gamma(y_{ij})|\hat{\theta}_{ij})$, $u_{ij}^- = F(\gamma(y_{ij} - 1)|\hat{\theta}_{ij})$ for the discrete case, respectively where $i = 1,\dots,m, j = 1,\dots,n_i$.
+and then using the parameter estimates from (\ref{ifm1}), we compute the uniform samples: $u_{ij} = F_{ij}(y_{ij}|\hat{\theta}_{ij})$ for the continuous case, and $u_{ij} = F_{ij}(\gamma(y_{ij})|\hat{\theta}_{ij})$, $u_{ij}^- = F_{ij}(\gamma(y_{ij} - 1)|\hat{\theta}_{ij})$ for the discrete case, respectively where $i = 1,\dots,m, j = 1,\dots,n_i$.
 Thereafter we estimate the parameters of $1$-factor copula models for the continuous case by maximizing the pseudo likelihood:

 and for the discrete case by maximizing

 Based on the parametric copula family we can estimate the conditional copulas using the corresponding h-functions.
 For the bivariate Gaussian copula this is

 and for the bivariate Student-$t$ copula we compute